rijulJain25/BashLike-Shell/README.md

 On a shell: Execute

 ```
-$nodejs nsh.js
+$node shell.js
 ```

 If all works it should boot up and run in root directory.
-If you are using windows you might have to execute node rather than nodejs.

 # What I put here: